Secondary surveillance radar: Operation

 The purpose of SSR is to improve the ability to detect and identify aircraft while automatically providing the Flight Level (pressure altitude) of an aircraft.
 An SSR ground station transmits interrogation pulses on 1030 MHz (continuously in Modes A, C and selectively, in Mode S) as its antenna rotates, or is electronically scanned, in space.
 An aircraft transponder within line-of-sight range 'listens' for the SSR interrogation signal and transmits a reply on 1090 MHz that provides aircraft information.
 The reply sent depends on the interrogation mode.
 The aircraft is displayed as a tagged icon on the controller's radar screen at the measured bearing and range.
 An aircraft without an operating transponder still may be observed by primary radar, but would be displayed to the controller without the benefit of SSR derived data.
 It is typically a requirement to have a working transponder in order to fly in controlled air space and many aircraft have a back-up transponder to ensure that condition is met.

 Interrogation modes

 There are several modes of interrogation, each indicated by the difference in spacing between two transmitter pulses, known as P1 and P3.
 Each mode produces a different response from the aircraft.
 A third pulse, P2, is for side lobe suppression and is described later.
 Not included are additional military (or IFF) modes, which are described in Identification Friend or Foe.

 A mode-A interrogation elicits a 12-pulse reply, indicating an identity number associated with that aircraft.
 The 12 data pulses are bracketed by two framing pulses, F1 and F2.
 The X pulse is not used.
-A mode-C interrogation produces an 11-pulse response (pulse D1 is not used), indicating aircraft altitude as indicated by its altimeter in 100-foot increments.
-Mode B gave a similar response to mode A and was at one time used in Australia.
-Mode D has never been used operationally.
+A mode-C interrogation produces an 11-pulse response (pulse D1 is not used), indicating aircraft altitude as indicated by its altimeter in 100-feet increments.

+ICAO specified in Doc-8226, the 7th ComDiv meeting report, that primary use of Modes A and Mode B shall be to initiate transponder response for identification and tracking. chp.8, Nr.8.3 The technical parameter for SSR Mode B interrogations were defined by ICAO in Annex 10, but without specifying operational use until deletion from Annex 10.Nr.
+3.9.3.1.4.1 Mode B was at one time used in Australia.